ryanwcho/uclabeamer/README.md

 This template was created by a need to have a simple and custom theme that I could use for presentations and the like.
 The template is based off the Madrid Beamer theme, and simply adds on a blue color scheme with a UCLA logo as the header and a transparent Bruin in the lower right corner.
 It's not much, but hopefully will save you some time.

-If you have any familiarity with Rmarkdown, the implementation should be fairly straightforward.
-However, a few things of note for this to work for you:

 ## Using the template

 If you have any familiarity with Rmarkdown, the implementation should be fairly straightforward.
 However, a few things of note for this to work for you once downloaded.